Outpatient Drug & Alcohol Rehab: Find Outpatient Addiction Treatment

 - National Institute on Drug Abuse.
 (2019).
 DrugFacts: Treatment approaches for drug addiction.

 - American Society of Addiction Medicine.
 (2021).
-What are the ASAM levels of care?
+About the ASAM Criteria

 - McCarty, D., Braude, L., Lyman, D.R., Dougherty, R.H., Daniels, A.S., Ghose, S.S., & Delphin-Rittmon, M.E.
 (2014).
 Substance abuse intensive outpatient programs: Assessing the evidence.
 Psychiatric Services, 65(6), 718-726.